mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 [Original code here](https://github.com/LK8000/LK8000/blob/af404168ff5f92b03ab0c5db336ed8f01a792cda/Common/Source/Library/PressureFunctions.cpp#L134-L136).

-Apart from the obvious readability issues, such code is hard to maintain and needs a lot of domain knowledge on the side of the developer.
+Apart from the obvious readability issues, such code is hard to maintain, and it needs a lot of domain knowledge on the developer's side.
 While it would be easy to replace these numbers with named constants, the question of which unit the constant is in remains.
 Is `287.06` in pounds per square inch (psi) or millibars (mbar)?

 ## The proliferation of conversion macros